wippra/CS1660_HW2/README.md

 ## Part 1

-1. This is the link to the "Hello World" Docker image made and available on Docker Hub.
+1. This is the link to the "Hello World" Docker image made by me and available on Docker Hub.

 https://hub.docker.com/repository/docker/amw8711/hw1_hello_world